-Enter FLAVIUS, MARULLUS, and certain Commoners
+Enter Flavius, Marullus, and certain Commoners over the stage.

-Hence! home, you idle creatures get you home: Is this a holiday? what! know you not, Being mechanical, you ought not walk Upon a labouring day without the sign Of your profession?
-Speak, what trade art thou?
+Hence! home, you idle creatures, get you home.
+Is this a holiday?
+What, know you not, Being mechanical, you ought not walk Upon a laboring day without the sign Of your profession?
+Speak, what trade art thou?(5)